 With this time you will get a glimpse into the Sherpa lifestyle as well as their culture.

 Everest Base Camp Helicopter Trek -11 days

 Since trekking in January is challenging, some people may not have the physical capacity to trek to and from the EBC.

-Hence Everest Base Camp Trek and fly back by helicopter provides this option to trekkers who prefer to take a helicopter back to complete it in shorter time or to skip the descent.
+Hence Everest Base Camp Trek with Helicopter Return provides this option to trekkers who prefer to take a helicopter back to complete it in shorter time or to skip the descent.